How to Write Effective HR Policies and Procedures

 Policies and procedures manuals can get quite large in volume (hundreds of pages!) and therefore become challenging to refer to down the line once implementation occurs.

-A strategy that I always follow is the break down each functional policy or procedure into its individual counterparts.
+A strategy that I always follow is to break down each functional policy or procedure into its individual counterparts.
 For example, instead of creating a Travel and Accommodation Allowances policy and listing everything under that title, I can break it down as such:

 Travel and Accommodation Allowances